The short version

 3. A tread depth gauge.
 The most accurate method.
 Costs about S$8 to S$15 on Shopee or Lazada.
 Press the metal probe straight down into the deepest part of the groove.
 Read the number.
 Check at least three points across each tyre.

 Check all four tyres.
 Uneven wear (more wear on one edge than the other) means alignment or suspension issues, not just a worn tyre.
-Bring it in for an inspection — our suspension team can sort it.
+Bring it in for an inspection , our suspension team

 What other tyre problems should I look for?